 We also have several small-molecule programs in earlier stages of discovery targeting other key pathways in immuno-oncology.

 In addition to our small- molecule programs, we are advancing several antibody programs against other targets.
 Our lead antibody product candidate, AB122 an anti-PD-1 antibody, is currently being evaluated in a Phase 1 trial.
-We expect to initiate clinical trials in 2018 for AB154, our lead antibody product candidate which targets TIGIT, is currently in a Phase 1 trial to evaluate as a monotherapy and in combination with AB122.
+AB154, our lead antibody product candidate which targets TIGIT, is currently in a Phase 1 trial to evaluate as a monotherapy and in combination with AB122.
 An important element of our strategy is the development of intra-portfolio combinations of our small- molecule and antibody product candidates, and we believe that many of these combinations will be the first to advance into clinical trials.